Ibukun-Oluwatosin/Farmers-list/README.md

 ## Farmers-list

-# Cleaning of a farmers dirty data
+# Cleaning of farmers dirty data

 This repository contains an enplanation of how this raw data was cleaned
 ## Project Overview